Genna's Cocktail Lounge an outlier when it comes to requiring customers be vaccinated

 "We are not requiring our guests to be vaccinated," said Sam Parker, co-owner of the Settle Down Tavern and the new bar, Oz by Oz.
 "As we have for the duration of the pandemic, we continue to follow Public Health’s guidelines."

-Erik Greenfield, spokesman for the Greater Madison Chamber of Commerce, said his organization isn't aware of other local bars requiring proof of vaccination for entry.
+Erik Greenfield, spokesperson for the Greater Madison Chamber of Commerce, said his organization isn't aware of other local bars requiring proof of vaccination for entry.

-"Greater Madison businesses have continued to adapt and innovate in an effort to protect health and boost confidence," said Zach Brandon, president of the Greater Madison Chamber of Commerce.

 In Dane County, 74.8% of residents have had at least one dose of the COVID-19 vaccine, according to data from the city-county health department.